Morden Park: History

 The estate originally comprised enclosed parkland, a small Georgian country house built at the top of the hill in the 1770s for merchant and distiller John Ewart with attached landscaped gardens and a farm called Morden Park Farm.
 By the mid-1780s the estate was in the possession of the Polhill family.
 One member of the family, Edward Polhill, bequeathed £1,000 in 1826 to the parish church for the benefit of the Sunday school.

 Between the 1880s and the 1910s the estate was occupied by banker John Wormald.

 The entrance to the Park, from London Road is now dominated by South Thames College, Merton Campus.
 This was built on the site of a Pig Farm which was destroyed by fire at some point in the late 1940s or early 1950s.
 The derelict sites remained in place for some years until the early 1960s when clearing began for the College.
 During this period many bones could be found amongst the rubble; these have been assumed by archaeologists to be those of pigs.
 Children from the Council Estate opposite the entrance at Hatfield Mead used this area as an adventure playground for many years.
 At this period a Gatehouse (occupied until its demolition in the 1960s) was prominent at the entry.

-Bordering the park to the South West, next to The George Inn was the RG Jones Recording Studio where a number of Pop Groups in the 60's (including notably The Rolling Stones) had recording sessions.
+Bordering the park to the South West, next to The George Inn was the RG Jones Recording Studios where a number of pop and rock groups in the 1960s (including The Rolling Stones) had recording sessions.

 Geography

 At the bottom of the hill in the direction of Lower Morden runs a small brook.

 A large circular mound in the park has been identified as a possible burial mound from the Iron Age, Roman or Saxon periods.
 Archaeological investigations were carried out in the 1950s although no conclusive proof as to its date or purpose were found.
 English Heritage believes that the earthwork was remodelled at some time into a belvedere, or viewing platform, with a spiral path to ascend it.
 Between 1960 and the mid-1990s a cycle speedway track sat alongside the mound, which was home to Morden Cycle Speedway Club.
 The track has since been demolished but it's still possible to find signs of the track's existence.
-A local Aero Modelling Club used the area South of the Mound on Sunday Mornings for flying practice.